AndrewPoppe/REDCap-PRO/README.md

 | **Study Contact Email** |  Email   | Email address that participants should contact.                                                                                                                                                                                                                            |      N/A      |
 | **Study Contact Phone** |  Phone   | Phone number that participants should contact.                                                                                                                                                                                                                             |      N/A      |
 ### Logs
-This tab allows Managers to view the logs of **REDCapPRO** relevant to this study project.
-It only contains information about actions taken in this project or on surveys tied to this project.
+This tab allows Managers to view and export the logs of **REDCapPRO** relevant to this study project.
+It only contains information about actions taken in this project, on surveys tied to this project, or certain actions taken regarding participants enrolled in this project.
 This tab is only accessible by Managers.

 ## REDCapPRO Control Center Menu